YOU EARNED THIS

 Advocating for a Decent Quality of Life for Older Americans

-Brought to you by NCPSSM (The National Committee to Preserve Social Security & Medicare), the You Earned This Podcast features a new VIP guest each week, covering Social Security, Medicare, and other vital topics affecting older Americans and their families today.
+Brought to you by NCPSSM (The National Committee to Preserve Social Security & Medicare), the You Earned This Podcast features a new VIP guest each week, covering Social Security, Medicare, aging with dignity, and other vital topics affecting older Americans and their families today.

 We discuss serious issues with a light touch with an average 15 minutes of listening time per episode.
 Tune in every week!